onlabsorg/olowiki/README.md

 Once olowiki is installed, you can serve the library as follows:

 ```
-olojs start 8010
+olojs run wiki
 ```

-You can now render and edit the olojs documents contained in `/path/to/my-library` in the browser at `http://localhost:8010/wiki/#/path/to/doc`.
+You can now render and edit the olojs documents contained in `/path/to/my-library` in the browser at `http://localhost:8010/#/path/to/doc`.

 > The URL hash is interpreted as a document ID, therefore it can also contain
 > document arguments.
 For example: #/path/to/doc?x=10;y=20;z=30